memiiso/debezium-server-iceberg/docs/DOCS.md

 ## Schema Change Behaviour

 It is possible to get out of sync schemas between source and target tables.
 For Example when the source database change its schema, adds or drops field.
-Below possible schema changes and current behavior of the Iceberg consumer id documented.
+Below possible schema changes and current behavior documented.

 **NOTE**: Full schema evaluation is not supported.
 But sema expansion like field addition is supported, see `debezium.sink.iceberg.allow-field-addition` setting.

 #### Adding new column to source (A column missing in destination iceberg table)

-When `debezium.sink.iceberg.allow-field-addition` is `false` data of the new column is ignored till the column added to destination iceberg table.
+###### When `debezium.sink.iceberg.allow-field-addition` is `false`

+Data of the new column is ignored till the column manually added to destination iceberg table.

-For example: if a column not found in iceberg table its data ignored and not copied to target! once iceberg table adds same column then data for this column recognized and populated for the new data.
+For example: if a column not found in iceberg table its data ignored and not copied to target!
+After the column added to table data for this column recognized and populated for the new events.

+###### When `debezium.sink.iceberg.allow-field-addition` is `true`

+consumer will add the new columns to destination table and start populating the data for the new columns.
+This is automatically done no action is necessary.

 #### Removing column from source (An extra column in iceberg table)

 These column values are populated with null value for the new data.
+No change applied to destination table.

 #### Renaming column in source

-This is combination of above two cases : old column will be populated with null values and new column will not be recognized and populated till it's added to iceberg table
+This is combination of above two cases : old column will be populated with null values and new column will be populated when added to iceberg table(added automatically consumer or added manually by user)

 #### Different Data Types

+This is the scenario when source field type changes.

+###### When `debezium.sink.iceberg.allow-field-addition` is `true`:

+In this cae consumer will adapt destination table type automatically.
+For incompatible changes consumer will throw exception.
+For example float to integer conversion is not supported but int to double conversion is supported.

+###### When `debezium.sink.iceberg.allow-field-addition` is `false`:

-This is the scenario when source field type and target Iceberg field type are different.
-In this case consumer converts source field value to destination type value.
-Conversion is done by jackson If representation cannot be converted to destination type then default value is returned!
+In this case consumer will convert source field value to destination type value.
+Conversion is done by jackson If representation cannot be converted to destination type then default value is returned by jackson!

 for example this is conversion rule for Long type: